RobotecAI/o3de-otto-robots-gem/README.md

 - High and low stands for OTTO 1500 v2
 - Stand for OTTO 600

-Please note that links and how parts of the robots combine might not be faithful to actual design, as it is not public.
+Please note that links and how parts of the robots combine might not be faithful to the actual design, as it is not public.
 Models are simplified and do not contain e.g.

 OTTO 1500:
 - Intel RealSense Cameras